jrmajor/fluent-php/README.md

 $resource = $parser->parse('hello-user = Hello, { $userName }!');
 ```

 `$strict` constructor argument defaults to `false`.
 In strict mode syntax errors result in a `ParserException`.
-Otherwise they are ignored and represented in AST by `Junk`.
+Otherwise, they are ignored and represented in AST by `Junk`.

 ### Message formatting